zakcali/haplomat2arlequin/README.md

 you can choose a prefix for group data by entering an arbitrary letter in Group prefix: before converting with convert2arlequin.html

 If you look at last line-1 of Arlequin output  then you understand how many HLA groups is present in your population.

+Output of sample csv file, can be seen HLA-people.arp Hint "2" after G1 means there are two people having this genotype
+	G1       2  A*03   B*31   C*04   DR*04   DQ*04
+            A*24   B*57   C*06   DR*07   DQ*03